evagunawan/SYLENS/README.md

 sylens FILE1.fastq -p -s 10
 ```

-Compressing a file on output is done by using the `-c` flag.
+Compressing a file on output is done by using the `-c` or `--compression` flag.
 If a .gz file is input, the output will automatically be .gz.
 By default, no compression occurs on output.
 ```
 sylens FILE1.fastq -c
 ```